Auroratide/typewritten-text/README.md

 It is possible the non-trivial implementation of `typewritten-text` can lead to unexpected complications with advanced customization.

 Most notably, `typewritten-text` works by **cloning** its inner content into a separate custom element called `typewritten-text-mirror`, within which each letter is wrapped with a `span` denoted with the class `typewritten-text_character`.
-The following is an example before-and-after of what the resulting markdown looks like once the element has finished rendering:
+The following is an example before-and-after of what the resulting markup looks like once the element has finished rendering:

 ```html
 <typewritten-text>Hey</typewritten-text>